-The Windows Explorer integration > Context menu entries option allows opening the Git command prompt (Git Bash) from any folder by click with the right mouse button on the folder and selecting Git Bash Here.
-The last option is also interesting, that it installs a better font for all console windows.
+The Windows Explorer integration > Context menu entries option allows opening the Git command prompt (Git Bash) from any folder by clicking with the right mouse button on the folder and selecting Git Bash Here.
+The last option is also interesting in that it installs a better font for all console windows.

-Note: Git for Windows comes with it's own command prompt (Git Bash), that besides git commands it has some useful Unix commands (and it looks better than Windows default prompt).
+Note: Git for Windows comes with its own command prompt (Git Bash) that, besides git commands, has some useful Unix commands (and it looks better than the Windows default prompt).

 Another important setting: line endings.
-As you may know, Windows and Unix systems (Linux, Mac) have different formats of line breaks on text files. if you write a file with Windows line breaks, another person may have problems opening that file in Linux, and vice-versa.
-This settings allows you to normalize this.
+As you may know, Windows and Unix systems (Linux, Mac) have different formats of line breaks on text files.
+If you write a file with Windows line breaks, another person may have problems opening that file in Linux and vice-versa.
+The line endings setting allows you to normalize this.

-I prefer choosing the second option (Checkout as-is, commit Unix-style line endings), that won't change the line breaks when the file arrives, but will convert them to Unix-style when you commit.
-That way you don't risk commit Windows-style line breaks and everything is kept on Unix-style.
-(Don't worry, even though you are in Windows, most of text editors can read Unix line breaks just fine)
+I prefer choosing the second option (Checkout as-is, commit Unix-style line endings), that won't change the line breaks when the file arrives but will convert them to Unix-style when you commit.
+That way, you don't risk committing Windows-style line breaks and everything is kept in Unix-style.
+Don't worry, even though you are in Windows, most of the text editors can read Unix line breaks just fine.

-After that one more Next, Finish and Git is installed! \o/
+After that one more Next, Finish, and Git is installed!

-Let's test it?
-Create a folder, right click it and choose Git Bash Here.
+Let's test it.
+Create a folder, right-click, and choose Git Bash Here.

-Before anything else, let's inform Git who you are, so your commits can be identified.
-Enter the commands, replace the quoted data with your real name and e-mail: (press Enter after each one)
+Before anything else, let's inform Git who you are so that your commits can be identified.
+Enter the commands, replace the quoted data with your real name and e-mail: (press Enter after each one).

-git config --global user.name "Firstname Lastname" git config --global user.email "firstname.lastname@example.org"
+1git config --global user.name "Firstname Lastname" 2git config --global user.email "[email protected]"